 QAC joined the Toitū Envirocare programme in 2019 to manage our carbon emissions and completed our first Toitū audit and certification in January 2021 (for FY19).
-Audits for FY20 and FY21 will be completed early in FY22.
+Audits for FY20 and FY21 were completed early in August 2021.

 Living Wage Aotearoa accreditation

 Queenstown Airport Corporation (QAC) became the first airport company in New Zealand to achieve Living Wage accreditation.
 News of the accreditation came just in time to mark Living Wage Week in November 2019.